aksharc2/Towards-High-Quality-Battery-Life-for-Autonomous-Mobile-Robot-Fleets/README.md

 | [math](https://pypi.org/project/python-math/) | `pip install python-math` |

 **Note:** to use gurobypy, a Gurobi license is needed.
 This license is free for academic use and can be obtained from this [website](https://www.gurobi.com/academia/academic-program-and-licenses/).
-Gurobi is only required for solving optimization problem in MINLP, MIN_DT and MIN_DTC.
+Gurobi is only required for solving the baseline optimization problem in MINLP, MIN_DT and MIN_DTC.

 This repository contains the proposed TCM algorithm and other baselines MINLP, MID_DT and MIN_DTC explained in the paper.
 It also contains an `experimentSetup.py` file which creates initial parameters in random order for different experiment setups.